Merathilis/ElvUI_MerathilisUI/README.txt

                                                                                          \|_________|
 -------------------------------------------------------------------------------------------------------------------

+-- Description
-First I want to thank Benik for his amazing help and showing me so much.
+First I want to thanks Benik for his amazing help and showing me so much.
 You're the Best!
 Give him some Love ;)

 MerathilisUI is an external ElvUI Mod.
 Mostly for the design with a few additional Features.

-Thanks goes to all AddOn Authors for their amazing Work.
+Thanks goes to all AddOn-Authors for their amazing Work who inspired me.

+-- Features
+#Improved Blizzard GameMenu (MerathilisUI Style)
+#Datatext: MUI-Specswitch Datatext (found on TukUI.org thx Azilroka)
+#Unitframes: ClassColor Hovereffect for Raidframes (found on TukUI.org)
+#Tooltip: Add Icons for Spells/Items/Achievements to the Tooltip
+#Skins: The additional MasterPlan Tabs are skinned
+#Quest: Show the Questlevel in the Questlog.
+#Quest: Ctrl+Click to abandon a Quest or Alt+Click to share a Quest.
+#Mail: Adjust the Mailinputbox Size and move the Shippingcost to the Bottom.
+#RareAlert: Playes a Sound and a Raidwarning if a RarMob shows up on your Minimap.